 In 2018 we helped more than 13,100 Canadian companies do business in most markets around the world.
 The majority of companies were small businesses, and 25% of this business was conducted in fast-growing emerging markets.
 Using our financial products and services, our customers’ export sales and investments approximated $105 billion.
 We estimate that this helped generate $67 billion of Canada’s GDP, nearly four cents for every dollar earned, and helped sustain 488,637 jobs.

 Critical to Canada’s trade success is the ability for Canadian companies, particularly small-and-medium-sized enterprises (SMEs), to make a connection with international buyers.
 But many of these companies do not have the size or visibility to make that happen, particularly in emerging markets.
 One of EDC’s strategies is to help make these connections through match-making sessions with the Canadian Trade Commissioners’ Service, through our equity investments and by leveraging our financial relationships with foreign buyers to encourage them to procure from Canadian suppliers.
 This strategy is particularly geared toward helping Canadian small- and medium-sized business grow internationally.

 We collaborate with the industry’s most trusted organizations to provide Canadian companies with access to the latest trade knowledge and solutions that are complementary to EDC’s offerings, helping companies go, grow and succeed internationally

-Our Disclosure Policy directs how we publicly release significant quantities of information on transactions at aggregate and individual levels.
+Our Transparency and Disclosure Policy directs how we publicly release significant quantities of information on transactions at aggregate and individual levels.